Cristian-O/stm-serial-flasher/README.md

 <img src='https://raw.githubusercontent.com/Gamadril/stm-serial-flasher/master/public/res/logo_128.png' width='40px' height='40px' /> Web STM Flasher (serial)
 ==================

-STM serial flasher is a [Web App](https://gamadril.github.io/stm-serial-flasher/)  for programming the STM controllers using the embedded ROM bootloader over a serial port.
+STM serial flasher is a [Web App](https://cristian-o.github.io/stm-serial-flasher/)  for programming the STM controllers using the embedded ROM bootloader over a serial port.
 It uses Chrome's Web Serial API and works only with browsers based on Chromium like Chrome, Edge and Opera.
 The app supports STM8 and STM32 microcontrollers.
-Tests were done on the STM8-Discovery and STM32f4-discovery boards.

-The old version, which was implemented as Chrome extension can be found in the branch of this repository.

 Requirements
 ------------